alvarolorentedev/kanekotic-blog/2016/01/26-the_first_day.md

 1. There are some required files if you start from a GitHub repository that you will have to create:
     * README.md
     * SUMMARY.md
-2. Markdown is partially working as per escape characters don't work with # and numbering and listing get confused if they are not tab.
+2. Markdown is partially working as per escape characters don't work with # and numbering and listing get confused if they are.

 ## **Coding**